Our lawyers are handling AFFF firefighting foam lawsuits around the country.

 The amount of settlement compensation received by individual plaintiffs is based on a tiered ranking system.
 Plaintiffs with the most robust AFFF cancer cases are ranked in the top tier and receive the highest settlement payouts.
 Plaintiffs with weaker claims are ranked in lower tiers and receive less compensation.

-In the AFFF lawsuits, the top settlement tier will probably be for plaintiffs with long-term occupational exposure to AFFF and diagnosis with one of the more dangerous cancer types that have been linked to AFFF (e.g., prostate, testicular cancer, thyroid disease, liver cancer and ulcerative colitis).
+In the AFFF lawsuits, the top settlement tier will probably be for plaintiffs with long-term occupational exposure to AFFF and diagnosis with one of the more dangerous cancer types that have been linked to AFFF (e.g., prostate, testicular cancer, thyroid disease, liver cancer, and ulcerative colitis).
 AFFF plaintiffs in lower settlement tiers would include people with less occupational exposure or a diagnosis of less severe types of cancer.
 We think the cancer cases will have the highest settlement values.

 Based on settlement payouts in prior mass tort cases involving cancer, our lawyers predict that AFFF firefighting foam cases in the top settlement tier will have average settlement amounts of $300,000 to $600,000.
-Our estimated value for 2nd-tier cases is $150,000 to $280,000.
+Our estimated value for second-tier cases is $150,000 to $280,000.
 In some cases, the third tier may end up with settlement payouts of $75,000 or less.

 It is important to remember that these are predictions, not guaranteed future AFFF settlement ranges for individual claims.
 We try hard to make the best settlement predictions that we can.
 But anyone who thinks they know when and how much AFFF settlements will be is kidding themselves.

 Hopefully, we will know what the AFFF settlement offers will look like sooner rather than later.
-There is speculation of a settlement, at least with some of the defendants, in the first half of 2024.
+There is speculation of a settlement, at least with some of the defendants, in the first half of 2025.

 AFFF Firefighting Foam Class Action Lawyers